 The No Objection Certificate (NOC) is the developer's confirmation that a property can be transferred to a new owner.
-Without it, DLD will not process the sale.
-It is the single most common cause of delay in secondary-market transactions.
+Without it, the Dubai Land Department (DLD) will not process the sale.
+It is the single most common cause of delay in secondary-market transactions, and yet it is one of the least understood steps for buyers and sellers approaching their first resale deal in Dubai.

 What the NOC Confirms